 1) Visit the company’s website to get a sense of its products, services, and marketplace.

-Also, ensure that your work contains no Continue reading this entry »
+Also, ensure that your work contains no errors (typographic, formatting, etc) that would reflect badly on your professionalism.
+Make notes about what you would improve about each piece Continue reading this entry »

 Recently, a resume client of mine forwarded a newsletter article from job board discussing ways to overcome “job gaps” of 3-6 months.

 Here’s a snippet from the article, and my subsequent retort as to why we should redefine the criteria for a job gap: Continue reading this entry »